 With nearly a full ounce of gold, these Twenty Dollar Gold Coins or Double Eagles are extremely popular.
 The Liberty Head design was used from 1849 to 1897

 The famous French sculptor, Augustus Saint Gaudens, was commissioned by President Theodore Roosevelt to reinvigorate or gold coins and the St. Gaudens Twenty Dollar Gold Coins of 1907 to 1933 were his crowning achievement

 Scarce and rare dates abound in both the Liberty Head and the St. Gaudens Twenty Dollar Gold Coin series.

-Well struck with nice, original orange-gold luster.
+Well struck and attractive with original lustrous surfaces.

 A modest 35,250 minted and scarce in any grade.
 This is an attractive example with sharp detail and choice lustrous surfaces.

 A pleasing Type-1 'Twenty' with original lustrous surfaces, no heavy marks, and just the barest touch of friction.